-24 Most Common Web Design Mistakes To Avoid in 2022
+23 Common Website Design Mistakes To Avoid In 2023

 Navigation has a high effect on the popularity of the website.
 In this digital age, people want everything fast, and if they don’t find it on the website, they abandon it.

-If you keep hidden navigation menus, users will get confused.
-They will think about where the menu will take them and whether they are on the right page.
-Hence, it is one of the common web design mistakes to avoid.
+If you keep hidden navigation menus or animated navigation that rolls and bounce makes users confused.
+They will think about whether they are on the right page.

 On the other hand, clear menus and breadcrumbs help users easily navigate the website and remain on your website for a long-time.

-According to Statista, mobile devices generate 54.8 percent of the global website traffic.
+According to Statista, mobile devices generate 54.8 percent of global website traffic.